Tunnel Oxide Passivated Contact (TOPCon) Solar Cells

 2 The Concept of TOPCon

-The concept of passivating contacts was first applied in the 1980s by the group of Prof Martin Green at UNSW [1] and demonstrated in a solar cell by Tarr in 1985 [2].
-However, it did not gain the deserved attention in the research community for a long time, although it has likely been used by SunPower from the 2010s in their industry-leading interdigitated back contact solar cell [3].
-This changed after the re-discovery of ‘TOPCon’ contacts by Feldmann et al. in 2013 [4].
-TOPCon, or Tunnel Oxide Passivated Contact, combines the advantages of heterojunctions with high-temperature processing capability.
+The concept of passivating contacts using a tunnel oxide and a doped polysilicon layer was first applied in the 1980s by the group of Prof Martin Green at UNSW [1] and demonstrated in a solar cell by Tarr in 1985 [2].
+However, it did not gain the deserved attention in the research community for a long time, although it has likely been used by SunPower from the 2010s in their industry-leading interdigitated back contact solar cell.
+This changed after the re-discovery of ‘TOPCon’ contacts by Feldmann et al. in [3].
+TOPCon, or Tunnel Oxide Passivated Contact, combines the advantages of heterojunctions with high-temperature processing capability [4].

 TOPCon consists of an ultra-thin wide bandgap dielectric layer, typically silicon oxide, sandwiched between the silicon absorber and a doped polycrystalline silicon or polysilicon (poly-Si) layer.
 This structure provides carrier selectivity by preventing the migration of minority carriers from c-Si to the poly-Si(n) layer.
 The carrier selectivity is also enhanced by a shallow high-low junction (n+/n) in c-Si(n) that is typically formed during the high-temperature step required to perform doping and crystallization of the poly-Si layer.
 A schematic of a TOPCon solar cell is shown in Figure 1.